churn-buster/in-app-dunning/README.md

 ### Color

-If you're using the modal style we've you can change the button colors quite easily with these options:
+For the modal style, change button colors quite with these options:

 ```
 churnMessaging.modal.msg1.buttonTextcolor